Twitch Music Rules: What Music Can You Play on Twitch in 2023?

 Many Twitch streamers use popular music streaming services, like Spotify and Apple Music, to soundtrack their content.

-The most common misconception is this: Whenever people think 'What music can you play on Twitch?', they guess that since you’re paying for a subscription, you should be allowed to use the music in your videos.
+The most common misconception is this: whenever people think, 'What music can you play on Twitch?', they guess that since they're paying for a Spotify or Tidal subscription, they should be allowed to use the music in their videos.

 However, this isn't the case.
-Despite allowing you to stream their songs, Apple Music, Spotify, Tidal, and more don't permit you to use this music in your content.
+Despite allowing you to stream their songs, Apple Music, Spotify, Tidal, and more don't allow you to use this music in your content.
 Why?
-Because the royalties are still owned by the record labels or artists themselves, and not by the music streaming services.
+Because the royalties are still owned by the record labels or artists themselves, rather than the music streaming services.

 Using music from YouTube, Apple Music, Spotify, and more for your Twitch streams is not allowed.